jortsIDtech/Kellogg/Interviews2.md

 1. “Thank you for coming to interview for the (position name) with us here at (company name), let me start by asking you to tell us a little bit about yourself and why you are interviewing for this position.”
 2. Describe a time when you were instrumental in creating or improving a relationship.
 3. Tell me about a project you worked on from start to finish.
+4. Describe what you consider a stressful situation in your school or personal projects.
+What do you do to de-stress?
 1. What experience do you bring to the job in video editing?
 2. What software do you use when carrying out video editing tasks?
 3. How comfortable are you using industry tools such as Adobe Premiere and After Effects?